Copyright © 2002-2004 by The Web Services-Interoperability Organization (WS-I) and Certain of its Members. All Rights Reserved.

 CORRECT:

-The children of the soap:Fault element are
+The children of the soap:Fault

 local to that element, therefore namespace qualification is unnecessary.